NBA Rumors: Latest Buzz on Kawhi Leonard Trade, Clint Capela, More

 However, Harrell could come back to the Clippers, as Broderick Turner of the Los Angeles Times noted the Clippers have interest in re-signing the 24-year-old.

-Re-signing Harrell could be difficult for the Clippers, as they currently have 15 players on their roster.
+Bringing Harrell back could be difficult for the Clippers, as they have 15 players on their roster.
 If Harrell comes back to Staples Center, a corresponding move, which could end up being the waiving of a player, has to be made at some point.

-Harrell started to come into his own as an NBA player a year ago, and it would be wise of the Clippers to take another risk on him on a roster experiencing a wealth of transition.
+Harrell started to come into his own as an NBA player a year ago, and it would be wise of the Clippers to take another risk on him on a roster in transition.

 Follow Joe on Twitter, @JTansey90.